 - Familial Alzheimer's disease (FAD)

-A very small percentage of people with Alzheimer's disease (5-7%) have Familial Alzheimer's disease or FAD (formerly known as "early onset Alzheimer's disease").
+A very small percentage of people with Alzheimer's disease (less than 5%) have Familial Alzheimer's disease or FAD (formerly known as "early onset Alzheimer's disease").
 At some point in their family history certain genes mutated and developed the abnormal characteristics that cause FAD.
-These inherited genes have a powerful influence: if one parent has FAD, each child has a 50 % chance of inheriting the disease, and with two parents with FAD, all of their children will go on to develop Alzheimer's disease in adulthood.
+These inherited genes have a powerful influence: if one parent has FAD, each child has a 50 % chance of inheriting the disease.
 These inherited genes differentiate FAD from the more common sporadic form of Alzheimer's disease, but the disease itself is identical.

 - Sporadic Alzheimer's disease